oVirt/ovirt-site/source/template/detailedreportingvnicinformation.html.md

 #### Rest API

 Populating the VM's **network_devices** element under **guest_info** is implemented by mechanism introduced by ["All-Content Header" patch](http://gerrit.ovirt.org/#/c/9018)
-Rest API will invoke GetVmGuestAgentInterfaceForVmQuery from the *populate* method of VM Resource *BackendVmResource*' in order to populate the additional information of guest_info.
+Rest API will invoke GetVmGuestAgentInterfacesForVmQuery from the *populate* method of VM Resource *BackendVmResource*' in order to populate the additional information of guest_info.
 A mapper should be created as well between VmGuestAgentInterface to the equivalent Rest API entity.

-On BackendHostNicResource, the new properties of the HostNic (interface_name, ipv4 and ipv6) will be populated by using same query to get relevant data if exists.
+On BackendVmNicResource, the new properties of the HostNic (interface_name, ipv4 and ipv6) will be populated by using same query to get relevant data if exists.

 #### UI

 Changes should be made for both Admin-Portal and User-Portal.
-The client will invoke GetVmGuestAgentInterfaceForVmQuery for getting the information and will map them on client side by MAC address for matching the management vNic to the VM interface reported by the guest agent and populating the information on the VM Interface sub-tab.
+The client will invoke GetVmGuestAgentInterfacesForVmQuery for getting the information and will map them on client side by MAC address for matching the management vNic to the VM interface reported by the guest agent and populating the information on the VM Interface sub-tab.

 #### VDSM API